The average temperature in January is about minus 6.1 degrees Celsius, and plus 19.2 degrees C in July.

 Kiev attractions in brief

-The focus of present day Kiev remains its ancient Upper Town, crowning the high bluff above the Dnieper River.
-Its central area, although for the most part of postwar construction, contains most of city’s surviving historical and architectural monuments.
+The focus of present day Kiev is its ancient Upper Town, crowning the high bluff above the Dnieper River.
+It has most of survived historical and architectural monuments.

-Cathedral of St. Sophia built in the 11th-century, one of the most beautiful examples of Russo-Byzantine ecclesiastical architecture, and the striking 18th-century Baroque Church of St. Andrew are both state museums nowadays.
+The Cathedral of St. Sophia, built in the 11th-century, one of the most beautiful examples of the Russo-Byzantine ecclesiastical architecture, and the striking 18th-century Baroque Church of St. Andrew are both state museums nowadays.

 The axis of the center of Kiev is the tree-lined Kreshchatyk, the main shopping street.
 A lot of the museums and theaters are located within and adjacent to the former Old Town.

 Russian and Ukrainian drama can be seen at the Shevchenko Theater of Opera and Ballet, the 12,000-seat Palace of Sport, and open-air theaters.
 Musical concerts are given regularly at the Tchaikovsky Conservatory.

 To the north of the Old Town, there is a former Jewish and trading quarter, Podil with a river port.
 To the Old Town’s south and along the top of the riverbank, there is the Percherskiy district.

 This area has many administrative buildings.
 At the southern end of the district, there is the 11th-century Kyevo-Pecherska Lavra (the Monastery of the Caves), where the monk Nestor wrote the earliest survived Russian chronicle.

 Beneath the monastery, a system of catacombs stores mummified bodies of monks and saints, including the body of Nestor.
 Surrounding these central districts and extending to the west bank of the Dnieper River, there are suburbs of factories and residential neighborhoods.